 There is not only strong history of traditional uses of the herbs below but also solid science.
 We love when these two coincide with one another so we can share all the info with you guys.

-Turmeric: The best of the best.
+The best of the best.
 Turmeric has now been found in several studies to be beneficial in treating both depression and anxiety.
-Curcumin, which is one of the principal active ingredients derived from the spice turmeric, has particularly powerful anti-inflammatory effects and these have been found to be helpful in reducing anxiety specifically associated with a chronically activated stress response.
+Curcumin, which is one of the principal active ingredients derived from the spice turmeric.
+It has particularly powerful anti-inflammatory effects and these have been found to be helpful in reducing anxiety specifically associated with a chronically activated stress response.

-Ashwagandha: A personal favorite.
-Ashwagandha, also an adaptogen, can significantly reduce the symptoms of anxiety, and has been shown to improve cortisol levels by resetting adrenal-associated stress, overall reducing your predisposition to anxiety.
+A personal favorite.
+Ashwagandha, also an adaptogen, can significantly reduce the symptoms of anxiety.
+It has also been shown to improve cortisol levels by resetting adrenal-associated stress, overall reducing your predisposition to anxiety.

 Where to Find Herbs